LOAI-TK/Sentimental-Analysis/README.md

+# Sentimental analysis using HF-Bert and Gemini LLM

+---

 # Sentiment Analysis with BERT

 This repository contains an exploratory workflow for performing sentiment analysis on text reviews using Hugging Face's BERT-based multilingual model.
 The project is structured as a Jupyter Notebook and demonstrates data cleaning, model inference, and insights generation.